 For a PUSCH transmission scheduled by a DCI format, if the UE receives a CG-DFI that provides HARQ-ACK information for the transport block, the UE assumes that the transport block was correctly decoded if the HARQ-ACK information value is ACK; otherwise, the UE assumes that the transport block was not correctly decoded.

-For a PUSCH transmission scheduled by a DCI format, HARQ-ACK information for a transport block of a corresponding HARQ process number is valid if a first symbol of the PDCCH reception is after a last symbol of the PUSCH transmission by a number of symbols provided by cg-minDFI-Delay or, if the PUSCH transmission is over multiple slots,
+For a PUSCH transmission scheduled by a DCI format, HARQ-ACK information for a transport block of a corresponding HARQ process number is valid if a first symbol of the PDCCH reception is after a last symbol of the PUSCH transmission by at least a number of symbols provided by cg-minDFI-Delay or, if the PUSCH transmission is over multiple slots,

-- after a last symbol of the PUSCH transmission in a first slot from the multiple slots by a number of symbols provided by cg-minDFI-Delay, if a value of the HARQ-ACK information is ACK.
+- after a last symbol of the PUSCH transmission in a first slot from the multiple slots by at least a number of symbols provided by cg-minDFI-Delay, if a value of the HARQ-ACK information is ACK.

-- after a last symbol of the PUSCH transmission in a last slot from the multiple slots by a number of symbols provided by cg-minDFI-Delay, if a value of the HARQ-ACK information is NACK.
+- after a last symbol of the PUSCH transmission in a last slot from the multiple slots by at least a number of symbols provided by cg-minDFI-Delay, if a value of the HARQ-ACK information is NACK.

 UE does not expect to be configured with different cg-minDFI-Delay-r16 among multiple ConfiguredGrantConfig in one BWP.